DISCLAIMER: any affiliate links or gifted items are clearly marked, please see my policy page for more information.

 Let’s just get this out of the way at the start.
-I’m not by any means a beauty blogger, my application skills are passable at best… But lately I can’t stop watching make up tutorials, there’s something ridiculously therapeutic about them: that shit is art!
+I’m not by any means a beauty blogger and my application skills are passable at best..
+But lately I can’t stop watching make up tutorials, there’s something ridiculously therapeutic about them: that shit is art!
 Anyway, I’m so intrigued by contouring, it’s something I have always done my own version of without realising (using two different blush colours) but I’d like to learn to do it properly.

-Recently I have seen loads of rave reviews for the Sleek Face Form palette, and considering it’s affordability I figured it was worth a try.
-I was struggling to choose between the Fair and Light shades, so when I saw the 2 for £10 promotion that Superdrug were running on Sleek products I jumped at the chance to get both to try and write about for anyone else who might be trying to make the same choice.
+Recently I have seen loads of rave reviews for the Sleek Face Form palette [affiliate link], and considering it’s affordability I figured it was worth a try.
+I was struggling to choose between the Fair [affiliate link] and Light [affiliate link] shades, so when I saw the 2 for £10 promotion that Superdrug were running on Sleek products I jumped at the chance to get both to try and write about for anyone else who might be trying to make the same choice.

-…and the next is the side I did with the Fair palette.
+The next is the side I did with the Fair palette: